 What is Clubroot?
 It is a protist (an organism with plant, animal and fungal characteristics).
 It is a serious problem because it spreads through soil and is long lived (up to 20 years) in the warm, moist, acidic soils common in Alberta.
 The disease causes the root cells to swell creating galls which tie up nutrients and moisture.
 Infested soil on farm/industrial equipment, and by soil eroded by wind and water are methods by which Clubroot spreads.
 Infection of 100% will reduce crop yields by 50%.

-Early signs of infestation in the seedling stage are wilting, stunting and yellowing, in later states plants my ripen prematurely.
-By using long crop rotations (4 year cycle), practising sanitation methods on equipment, reduced tillage and direct seeding, field scouting and avoiding the use of straw and manure from unknown sources and untreated seed can help prevent the occurrence of Clubroot.
+Early signs of infestation in the seedling stage are wilting, stunting, and yellowing; in later stages, plants may ripen prematurely.
+Using long crop rotations (4-year cycle), practicing sanitation methods on equipment, reduced tillage and direct seeding, field scouting, and avoiding using straw and manure from unknown sources and untreated seed can help prevent the occurrence of Clubroot.

-Currently, there are no registered fungicides or crop resistant varieties available in Canada for the management of this pest.
-Using long crop rotations with cruciferous crops is the only strategy for producers to manage Clubroot at this time.
+No registered fungicides or crop-resistant varieties are available in Canada to manage this pest.
+Using long crop rotations with cruciferous crops is the only strategy for producers to manage Clubroot.
 Here is the Alberta Agriculture Clubroot Management Plan.